-If Smith actually had the power to convene grand juries, issue subpoenas, direct and conduct prosecutions, and litigate in this Court, he would obviously be an "Officer of the United States" rather than a mere employee.
-See Lucia, 138 S. Ct. at 2051-2052; Buckley, 424 U.S. at 139-140; Calabresi & Lawson, Mueller, supra, at 128-134.
+If Smith actually had the power to convene grand juries, issue subpoenas, direct and conduct prosecutions, and litigate in this Court and before the Supreme Court, he would obviously be an "Officer of the United States" rather than a mere employee.
+See Lucia, 585 U.S. at 248; Buckley, 424 U.S. at 139-40; Calabresi & Lawson, Mueller, supra, at 128-34.
 More than that, he would be principal officer.
 And by the plain terms of the Appointments Clause, principal officers must be Senate-confirmed.
 That is not how Smith was appointed, and he thus could not serve as Special Counsel even if such a statutory position validly existed.

-The Special Counsels contemplated by the Reno Regulations are equivalent to, if not more powerful than, U.S. Attorneys.
-It is obvious that U.S. Attorneys are superior officers, see Calabresi & Lawson, Mueller, supra, at 138-142, and the same is true of the Special Counsels who mirror them.
-The only plausible argument to the contrary rests not on original meaning but on a wild overreading of this Court's decisions in Morrison v.
+First, the Special Counsels contemplated by the Reno Regulations are equivalent to, if not more powerful than, U.S. Attorneys.
+It is obvious that U.S. Attorneys are principal officers, see Calabresi & Lawson, Mueller, supra, at 138-42, and the same is true of the Special Counsels who mirror them.
+The only plausible argument to the contrary rests not on original meaning but on a wild overreading of Morrison v.
 Olson, 487 U.S. 654 (1988), and Edmond v.
-United States, 520 U.S. 651 (1997).
+United States, 520

+U.S. 651 (1997).
 Those decisions, especially Edmond, contain language that some lower courts have read to mean that anyone who had a superior on an agency organization chart must be an "inferior" officer.
 But if that were true, the Solicitor General, and even the Deputy Attorney General, would be inferior officers, because they answer at some level to the Attorney General.
 Could Congress therefore let the Attorney General appoint the Solicitor General?
 Of course not.

-One can be a superior rather than inferior officer in two ways.
+Second, one can be a principal rather than inferior officer in two ways.
 One is to have no decisional superior other than the President.
 Smith's court filings insist that he is independent from his nominal superior (the Attorney General), and even the President, assuring the courts that "coordination with the Biden Administration"-which includes Attorney General Garland and President Biden-is "non-existent."
 Gov't Mot. in Limine at 6, United States v.
 Trump, No. 1:23-cr-257-TSC (filed D.D.C.
 Dec.
 27, 2023).
 Smith thus has no functional superior, necessarily rendering him a principal officer.
 And this lack of accountability only compounds the invalidity of his purported appointment.
-See Seila Law, 140 S. Ct. at 2197-2199.
-As Justice Souter perceptively wrote in his Edmond concurrence, "Having a superior officer is necessary for inferior officer status, but not sufficient to establish it."
+See Seila Law, 140 S. Ct. at 2197-99.
+In that vein, as Justice Souter perceptively wrote in his Edmond concurrence, "Because the term 'inferior officer' implies an official superior, one who has no superior is not an inferior officer...
+Having a superior officer is necessary for inferior officer status, but not sufficient to establish it."
 520 U.S. at 667 (Souter, J., concurring in part and concurring in the judgment).